sydney-machine-learning/autoencoders_remotesensing/README.md

-# Dimentionality reduction framework with autoencoders for mineral exploration
+# Dimentionality reduction framework with autoencoders and clustering for mineral exploration
 ## Paper: An unsupervised machine learning framework based on dimensional reduction  and clustering methods for lithological mapping via remote sensing.

-# deeplearning_lithology-
 Detecting region lithology using deep learning and remote sensing

-#
+## Using autoencoder and k-means clustring algorithm.
 run file for each dataset: run files/

     `ae_litho_mapping_ver_01_for_landsat8.ipynb, .py`